Problem2Value/p2v-blog/content/blog/2021-03-16-when-which-…-design-thinking-lean-design-sprint-agile.md

 ---
 title: WWhen, which … Design Thinking, Lean, Design Sprint, Agile?
 date: 2021-03-16T16:18:46.640Z
-description: A lot of people are — understandably so — very confused when it comes to innovation methodologies, frameworks, and techniques
 teaser: A lot of people are — understandably so — very confused when it comes to innovation methodologies, frameworks, and techniques
 thumbnail: /img/innovationspectrum.png